 A student who has reason to believe that a final grade recorded on the transcript of grades is unjust may, within six weeks of the publication of the transcript, appeal in writing to the registrar's office to have the grade reviewed.
 The student must provide an explanation for the appeal.
 A processing fee will be charged to the student for each appeal submitted.
 (For the amount of the fee, see the schedule of fees published with the current registration materials.)

 In exceptional circumstances, illness, grief, or some other factors may impede a student in taking appropriate action to voluntarily withdraw from a course before the last date for such action has elapsed.
 In such circumstances, a student may appeal to the Academic Student Issues Committee to give consideration to an authorized withdrawal.
 The appeal together with supporting documentation should be routed through the registrar's office.
 Normally such an appeal should be submitted within one year of the end of the semester containing the course registration from which the student requests authorized withdrawal.

-When the Academic Student Issues Committee grants an appeal, the registrar will enter a grade of AW into the student’s academic record for the courses concerned.
-There will be no tuition refunds payable, though there may be instances in which tuition credit will be granted in accordance with CMU’s policy regarding withdrawals for medical reasons.
+When the Academic Student Issues Committee grants an appeal, the registrar will enter a grade of 'AW' for authorized withdrawal into the student's academic record for the courses concerned.
+The student will not receive credit for the course and it will not be calculated in the grade point average.
+There will be no tuition refunds payable, though there may be instances in which tuition credit will be granted in accordance with CMU's policy regarding withdrawals for medical reasons.